Accessibility of software tools and course materials

 When making accommodations for students within Examity, extended times are not the only accommodations which need to be submitted.
 Please include accommodations for reading aloud, breaks as needed, as well as use of technology.
 These are accommodations that the Examity proctors may flag as cheating attempts unless properly marked in the Examity dashboard.

 Zoom is being considered by some faculty as a proctoring service for exams.
 To ensure privacy of student accommodations, the Student Disability Center can assist with additional Zoom rooms and proctors.
-Please reach out to firstname.lastname@example.org or join the 12-1pm Zoom session for Faculty occurring Monday-Friday during Spring 2020.
+Please reach out to firstname.lastname@example.org or join the 12-1pm Zoom session for Faculty occurring Monday-Friday during the 2020-2021 Academic Year.

 Accommodations can be set within Canvas, per student.
 Instructors can set dates and times to restrict when students can take an exam.
 You can only set extended times for student accommodations within Canvas.
 You must use other services to secure computers or proctor exams.